artis3n/nextcloud-ansible/README.md

 ### 2. `make run`

 You will be prompted for your Ansible Vault password.
 This will run the main playbook.

+## Optional Setup

+### Generate Diffie-Hellman parameters

+`Nginx` will use Let's Encrypt pre-computed DH parameters.
+If you would like to supply your own, either:
+  - Generate them by running by running `make dh && FILE=files/secrets/nginx/dhparam.pem make encrypt-file`.
+  - Move pre-computed DH parameters by running `FILE=<path to DH param .pem file> make encrypt-file` and moving the resulting `.encrypt` file to `files/secrets/nginx/dhparam.pem.encrypt`.

+See instructions under [`make dh`] for usage of that Make command.

 ## Optional playbooks